shenal-siri/Course-Machine-Learning/Assignment 1 - Linear Regression/README.md

 Assignment 1 - Linear Regression
 ------

-`ex1.pdf` contains a full description of the scope and methodology of this assignment.
-Key files are summarized as follows:
+Assignment 1 focuses on implementing Linear Regression using one variable (i.e, population to predict business revenue) and multiple variables (i.e, real estate information to predict property valuation). `ex1.pdf` contains a full description of the scope and methodology of this assignment.

+The files which have been edited / completed by me are summarized below:

 #### 1. Linear Regression with One Variable